 21st CCLC will align programming with school instruction via input from school administrators, School Improvement Plan, and daily communication with school staff.
 21st CCLC teachers work at the school during the day and teachers will confer with other teachers and school staff on individual student goals and curricula.
 The individualized planning is directly aligned with each school's state-approved School Improvement Plan and Florida State Standards.
 21st CCLC students will be provided access to essential concepts and meaningful learning experiences in the core academic content areas as well as programming designed to address 21st century skills that will build capacity in students so they are prepared to lead productive, satisfying lives.
 In planning and preparing for this grant, ASP worked collaboratively with principals, teachers, parents and community members to develop a program that meets the needs of all stakeholders.
 The school principals and key staff members were actively involved in the development of the project based learning activities, program objectives, and enrichment activities and will continue to support the recruitment of students and staff.
 Additionally, ASP received letters of support from Principals, who agree to provide the necessary space, resources, and required data, as well as help in identifying teachers and students for the program.
 Monthly meetings with school administration and attendance at quarterly faculty meetings will continue, to ensure that regular communication protocols, feedback and information is obtained from day school teachers, staff, and administrators.
 Communication between 21st CCLC and regular-day teachers is critical for ensuring continuity, effectiveness, safety and security.
 Using teachers and staff from the regular school day already enhances this collaboration, but additional measures will further enhance coordination.
-Homework feedback forms and communication logs between teachers, parents, and program staff are utilize to document communications between day teachers, after school teachers, and parents.
-The information obtained from the homework feedback forms and communication logs will be used to make ongoing program updates and enhancements that most benefit the student and parent participants.
+Homework feedback forms and communication logs between teachers, parents, and program staff are utilized to document communications between day teachers, after school teachers, and parents.
 All students receive academic-focused, project-based activities designed to be interactive, engaging, and creative.
 Specific projects are submitted by the teachers and approved by the Program Manager prior to implementation.
 All project-based activities integrate both academic and personal enrichment activities, thus providing for a seamless transition.
 All project-based activities include Florida standards.
 In addition to supporting academic standards, projects are designed to support the regular school day.
 All project-based learning activities are provided by Certified Teachers at a maximum ratio of 20:1.